tferracina/ArDCA-Python/writeup.typ

 - Pseudocount dependence: due to the algorithm's vast parameter size (in the order of $400N^2$) strong regularization is required.
 This makes the choice of the pseudocount $lambda$ significantly affect performance.

 == Pseudo-likelihood Maximization DCA (2013)
-The pseudolikelihood maximization DCA (plmDCA) algorithm replaces the intractable full-likelihood fit of the Potts model (which earlier methods approximated) with a tractable product of conditional likelihoods.
+While mfDCA provided a fast approximation, it relied on strong assumptions.
+Pseudolikelihood maximization (plmDCA) relaxed these by fitting sitewise conditional probabilities directly.
 Concretely, the inverse Potts problem on an alignment of length $L$ becomes $L$ coupled multinomial logistic regressions rather than a single optimization over the global partition function.

 === Method
 We retain the Potts parametrization of fields and couplings introduced in @potts.
 Similar to mfDCA, sequences are reweighted using $w_m$ defined in @weight and the effective sample size $M_"eff"$ defined in @M_eff.